davidpiholyuk/TCSS-445/README.md

 Change directory to the server folder in the project directory.
 On windows it is "cd server"

-run npm install in the terminal
+run "npm install" in the terminal

-then npm start
+then "npm start"